klux21/callback_printf/README.txt

 private projects or your company.
 Please be aware that callback_printf is easily to track down in binaries.
 It's really very simple and better to use it legally only.

-I think 100,- Euros for companies who have up to 10 people, 500,- Euros for companies who has up to 1000 people and 2000,- for all the really big once are a really fair price for an unlimited usage of this in all of their closed sourced source projects and for getting rid of the common problems with sprintf.
 It's open source - feel free to check whether you like the implementation and whether the bunch of features is matching your requirements.

 Kind regards,